elixir-cloud-aai/cwl-WES/README.md

 python setup.py install
 ```

-Now that you installed the customized version of cwl-tes return to the WES-ELIXIR repository
+Now that you installed cwl-tes return to the WES-ELIXIR repository
 ```bash
 cd ../
 ```

 Install service
 ```bash